tags: Aeolian, Dorian, exercise, Ionian, Locrian, Lydian, major scales, Mixolydian, Phrygian, Scales, sheet music, trombone, trombone lessons

 B Locrian (associated with B-7♭5 chord)

-This exercise make you run all the modes through in all the keys – great for finding your way around the instrument and building up chops.
-Of course you can expand or decrease the range of the exercise to fit your level of performance.
+This exercise makes you run all the modes through in all the keys – great for finding your way around the instrument and building up chops.
+Of course, you can expand or decrease the range of the exercise to fit your level of performance.
 Just make sure that you play the scales down again, ending in a low and comfortable range.

 Good luck!